 PHC is excited to announce a new grant program, CalMedForce, which will award approximately $40 million to primary care and emergency medicine residency programs in California.

 In 2016, the California Medical Association, California Hospital Association, and Service International Employees Union-United Healthcare Workers West sponsored Proposition 56.
 Prop.
 56 was approved by voters and allocates $40 million of funding towards Graduate Medical Education (GME) to sustain, retain, and expand California residency positions in primary care and emergency medicine.
 All accredited residency programs in the state meeting the guidelines set forth in Proposition 56 are eligible to apply for funding.

-Application and eligibility criteria are currently being developed.
-If you have feedback or input you would like to provide, please contact us at CalMedForce@phcdocs.org.
+If you would like to receive updates regarding CalMedForce and/or have feedback you would like to provide, please contact us at CalMedForce@phcdocs.org.